Sacramento Valley

 The Sacramento Valley is the area of the Central Valley of the U.S. state of California that lies north of the Sacramento–San Joaquin River Delta and is drained by the Sacramento River.
 It encompasses all or parts of ten Northern California counties.
 Although many areas of the Sacramento Valley are rural, it contains several urban areas, including the state capital, Sacramento.

-Since 2010, statewide droughts in California have further strained both the Sacramento Valley's and the Sacramento metropolitan region's water security.
+Comparatively water-rich relative to the other segment of the Central Valley to the south, the San Joaquin Valley, there are slight differences in the crops typically grown in the Sacramento Valley.
+Much wetter winters (averaging between 25-60 in of annual precipitation in the nearby foothills) and an extensive system of irrigation canals allows for the economic viability of water-thirsty crops such as rice and rootstock walnuts.
+Since 2010, statewide droughts in California (combined with unprecedented summer heat) have strained both the Sacramento Valley's and the Sacramento metropolitan region's water security.

 Geography

 The Sacramento River and its tributaries are a significant part of the geography of the Sacramento Valley.
 Rising in the various mountain ranges (the various Northern Coast Ranges to the west, the southern Siskiyou Mountains to the north, and the northern Sierra Nevada to the east) that define the shape of the valley, they provide water for agricultural, industrial, residential, and recreation uses.
 Most of the rivers are heavily dammed and diverted.
 In more recent years, statewide droughts in California have further strained the Sacramento Valley's water security.

 The terrain of the Sacramento Valley is primarily flat grasslands that become lusher as one moves east from the rain shadow of the Coast Ranges toward the Sierra.
 Unlike the San Joaquin Valley, which in its pre-irrigation state was a vegetation-hostile desert, the somewhat less arid Sacramento Valley had significant tracts of forest prior to the arrival of settlers of European ancestry.
 Most of it was cut down during the California Gold Rush and the ensuing wave of American settlement, although there are still some heavily tree-populated areas, such as the greater Sacramento area.

 Foothills become more common from just south of Corning to Shasta Lake City.
 These are known as the Valley Hills and begin south of the Tehama-Glenn County line near Corning.
 There are also a few hills in Red Bluff and Corning.
 There is one major range of foothills between Cottonwood and Red Bluff known as the Cottonwood Hills (a.k.a.
 9-mile Hill), and there is the Cottonwood Ridge between Anderson and Cottonwood.
 There are some hills in Redding, a few more than Red Bluff, and north of Redding it is mainly foothills.